Deonixlive/rpsgame/README.md

 You can also remove pygame.FULLSCREEN at the bottom of the script to execute the game in windowed mode.

 Close and open the script to restart a game.

+#game.py
+game.py uses Markov chains to predict the player's next move.

+It has two classes.
+A Mc(Markov chain) class and a selector class.

+To use game.py you only need to create an object with Selector(number_of_markov_chains=5, focus_length=5)

+For example:
+ai = Selector()

+To predict the players mext moves use: ai.turn()  //Prediction will be random if you dont update after a player move

+update with:
+ai.update(playermove) //Must be one of the states